yodkwtf/sql-fundamentals/Notes.md

 ## Joins

-Joins are used to combine rows from two or more tables based on a related column between them.
+Joins combine rows from two or more tables based on a related column between them.

 ### Cross Joins